hentisch/DiffractionSimulation/readme.md

 -------------------
 X-ray crystallography is an extraordinarily important set of techniques for understanding the atomic properties of matter.
 A lot of this relies on Bragg's law.
 This is shown in more detail in the next section, but you can think of it as saying that given a crystal lattice with a certain distance between atoms, you can predict the angle at which a beam of light will need to shine onto your crystals for the light diffracted by different atoms to constructively interfere.

-This program acts as a pedagogical tool to visualize this diffraction.
+This program acts as a pedagogical tool to visualize this diffraction and it's components.

 ## Installation:
 ------------